cjmet/AhMediaPlayer/README.md

 - [x] Add Callback Ability to the Background Task
 - [ ] Integrate FileFind, Callback, EF Core, and Maui
 - [x] Move data files back out into a DataLibrary for easier management.
-- [ ] Add the rest of the data structures back in, and to the Data Library.
+- [x] Add the rest of the data structures back in, and to the Data Library.
+- [ ] Work on general logic around the DB and App
+- [ ] Read and use Meta Data from MP3 files
+- [ ] Uniquely ID each song to eliminate duplicates
 - [ ] Play a song
 - [ ] Play a static song from local storage
 - [ ] Create a Playlist class
 - [ ] Play as song from a static Playlist
 - [ ] Play more than one song from a static Playlist
+- [ ] Work on the UI Layout
 - [ ] Integrate with Music Library

 * ### Music Library